 - Species mitigation

-- Windfarm EIA Scoping advice - Wind farm proposals with 2 or more turbines may require the submission of an Environmental Statement.
+- EIA Scoping advice - Wind Farms - Wind Farm proposals with two or more turbines may require the submission of an Environmental Statement.
 The document provides advice on the information which would likely be required in support of a wind energy application.

-- Northern Ireland Environment Agency: Development management team advice note on active peatland and PPS18
+- NIEA advice note on active peatland and PPS18

 - Bats & Development - Please note since the publication of the bats and development booklet recent research shows that wind turbines have the potential to impact bats.
 This information applies to the table on page 24 of the booklet.